Category Archives: Obtaining income through the government – rent seeking – corruption

 The government is more than just a means of obtaining income through harm.
 Since the spread of greater democracy, governments engage to some degree in democratic decision-making, including action to reduce harm, such as the establishment and enforcement of anti-trust laws, and devoting a higher percentage of government income to valuable services such as education.
 Productive and harmful activities are present in varying ways and degrees in the governments of countries in the world.
 Unfortunately, in orthodox government economics texts, governments are treated as democratic, without raising at all the possibility of, or the extent to which, there is oligarchic control of government (or other social institutions) .
 This completely obscures the centuries-old struggle for democracy, which is far from over.
 Freedom in the World (2020), Freedom House’s annual global report on political rights and civil liberties covering 195 countries, addresses the question.
 Separate scores are awarded for political rights and for civil rights which, weighted equally, are used to determine the status of Free, Partly Free, and Not Free.
 Forty-three percent of the countries of the world are evaluated as free, while 57 percent are classified as either Not Free (25 percent) or Partly Free (32 percent).

-(Certainly governments do take actions to reduce harm or otherwise improve the lives of the people.
+(Certainly governments, corporations and other organizations do take actions to reduce harm or otherwise improve the lives of the people.
 This is often, even typically, the result of political action by citizens.
 This post gives examples.)

 Transparency International January 28, 2021.
 This year’s Corruption Perceptions Index (CPI) paints a grim picture of the state of corruption worldwide.
 Like previous years, more than two-thirds of countries score below 50 on this year’s CPI, with an average score of just 43.
 Most countries have made little to no progress in tackling corruption.
 Our research shows corruption not only undermines the global health response to COVID-19, but also contributes to a continuing crisis of democracy.